timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part K-National Maritime Transportation Advisory Committees/CHAPTER 151-NATIONAL MARITIME TRANSPORTATION ADVISORY COMMITTEES.md

   * (1) CONSULTATION.—

-    * (A) IN GENERAL.—Before taking any significant action, the Secretary shall consult with, and consider the information, advice, and recommendations of, a committee established under this chapter if the function of the committee is to advise the Secretary on matters related to the significant action.
+    * (A) IN GENERAL.—Before taking any significant action, the Secretary shall consult with, and consider the information, advice, and recommendations of, a committee established under this chapter or to which this chapter applies if the function of the committee is to advise the Secretary on matters related to the significant action.

     * (B) INCLUSION.—For purposes of this paragraph, regulations proposed under chapter 45 of this title are significant actions.

-  * (2) ADVICE, REPORTS, AND RECOMMENDATIONS.—Each committee established under this chapter shall submit, in writing, to the Secretary its advice, reports, and recommendations, in a form and at a frequency determined appropriate by the committee.
+  * (2) ADVICE, REPORTS, AND RECOMMENDATIONS.—Each committee established under this chapter or to which this chapter applies shall submit, in writing, to the Secretary its advice, reports, and recommendations, in a form and at a frequency determined appropriate by the committee.

   * (3) EXPLANATION OF ACTIONS TAKEN.—Not later than 60 days after the date on which the Secretary receives recommendations from a committee under paragraph (2), the Secretary shall—

     * (A) publish the recommendations on a website accessible at no charge to the public;

-    * (B) if the recommendations are from the committee established under section 15102, establish a mechanism for the submission of public comments on the recommendations; and
+    * (B) if the recommendations are from the committee established under section 15102, establish a mechanism for the submission of public comments on the recommendations;

-    * (C) respond, in writing, to the committee regarding the recommendations, including by providing an explanation of actions taken regarding the recommendations.
+    * (C) respond, in writing, to the committee regarding the recommendations, including by providing an explanation of actions taken regarding the recommendations; and

+    * (D) make all responses required by subparagraph (C) which are related to recommendations made by the committee established under section 15102 available to the public not later than 30 days after the date of response.

   * (4) SUBMISSION TO CONGRESS.—